#15 in my Tonics for Your Creative Spirit email series: David Allen

 Welcome to this week’s creativity quote (which I created as a homage to an old favourite app) – and in the spirit of this week’s book recommendation, let’s get straight to it!

 The simple genius of this snippet struck a chord with me as my recent work seems to have turned me into List Woman.

-Since I discovered the beauty and elegance of Wunderlist, I have been managing to conquer those twin demons of the creative life;
+Since I discovered the beauty and elegance of list-making apps (such as the one above – Wunderlist, now sadly retired), I have been managing to conquer those twin demons of the creative life;

 In the past, I’ve always resisted too much order and efficiency in my work life – believing that my muse prefers to be free and untethered by such left-brained activities.